 The third paragraph states that the provision also applies to transactions carried out by any party who is closely related to the offeror according to section I.3.
-A specific consequence of this is that, if the offeree company becomes a subsidiary of the offeror following completion of the offer, any buy-back of shares by the offeree company must be carried out on the basis that the acquisition may constitute a "subsequent transaction".

 Where appropriate, that which is stated in the commentary on section II.13 applies, mutatis mutandis also to this section II.15.